 - Website: http://www.umt.edu/law/faculty/directory/default.php?ID=3224

-Professor Wandler currently serves as Associate Dean of Students, teaches courses in legal analysis and writing and veterans disability law, and directs the School of Law’s Veterans Advocacy Clinic.
+Professor Wandler teaches courses in legal analysis and writing and veterans disability law, and she is Director of the School of Law’s in-house Veterans Advocacy Clinic.
+She has served as Associate Dean of Students (2017-2019) and Interim Co-Director of the Clinical Law Program (present appointment along with Professor Monte Mills).
 Professor Wandler is admitted to practice in Montana state and federal courts and the United States Court of Appeals for Veterans Claims, and she is accredited to practice before the Department of Veterans Affairs.
 Professor Wandler joined the School of Law faculty in 2008 after clerking for Ninth Circuit Court of Appeals Judge James R. Browning, clerking for U.S. District Court Judge Donald W. Molloy, and practicing law with Garlington, Lohn & Robinson in Missoula, Montana.
 She continues to represent veterans in disability claims and appeals, collaborating with students in the Veterans Advocacy Clinic.
 She received her B.A. cum laude from Concordia College in Moorhead, Minnesota, and her J.D. high honors from the University of Montana School of Law.

 Professor Wandler researches legal and policy issues for military veterans, as well as policy issues related to rural residents' access to legal services.